 What Kind Of Guns Are Available At A Gun Range?

-Most of the shooting ranges in the United States have over 135 different varieties of rental handguns, rifles, and pistols.
+Most shooting ranges in the United States have over 135 different varieties of rental handguns, rifles, and pistols.
 However, if you are looking for any particular model, it is better to check with the range staff.

 Am I expected to secure a gun in a safe?